-Maritime & Offshore Injury Attorneys
+Maritime and Offshore Injury Attorneys

 The Ammons Law Firm has recovered more than one billion dollars in verdicts and settlements for accident victims, including those injured in maritime and offshore incidents.
 Our maritime and offshore injury attorneys can help you understand your legal rights and evaluate what recovery may be available under the law.